 Books in this subject area can be located at Drinko Library, Morrow Stacks, or Marshall University's Health Science Library, which is located off-campus at Cabell County Hospital.
-Use the online catalog MU Libraries Online Catalog to find books by subject headings or keywords at all locations of the Marshall University Libraries.
-The following Library of Congress Subject Headings can be used with the Basic Search by Subject Heading to locate books:
+Use the MU Library Catalog to find books by subject headings or keywords at all locations of the Marshall University Libraries.
+The following Library of Congress Subject Headings can be used with both Basic Search and Advanced Search by Subject Heading to locate books:

 For additional, useful subject headings for your topic, consult the following listings, available in the Reference Collection or online: